xddxdd/blog/source/_posts/en/article/modify-website/an-elegant-scripture-of-safety-generator.lantian/index.md

 </p>
 ```

 Here we count the number of tags already displayed.
 If the tag to be shown is the first one, "Wish" is inserted.
-Similarly, if the tag is the last one, period is used instead of comma.
+Similarly, if the tag is the last one, a period is used instead of a comma.

 But that's not all.
 If your site has a lot of tags, all of them will be in a large block.
 For example this is what I get with my blog: